Poornima G

 Key Salesforce File Storage Challenges

-- A large number of files makes any Salesforce org messy, degrading user experience along efficiency.
+- A large number of files makes any Salesforce org messy, degrading user experience and efficiency.

 - Collaboration takes a blow, resulting in low productivity.